dgonzales25/WorldBuilding/moko/aethos/raxmar.md

 ## Government

 The Pirate King rules over the land.
 Anyone can kill the pirate king to become the new king.
+The current Pirate King is Umbro Augusto